RocketPy-Team/RocketPy/README.md

  - Numpy >= 1.0
  - Scipy >= 1.0
  - Matplotlib >= 3.0
+ - requests
  - netCDF4 >= 1.4 (optional, requires Cython)

+All of these packages, with the exception of netCDF4, should be automatically installed when RocketPy is installed using either pip or conda.

+However, in case the user wants to install these packages manually, they can do so by following the instructions bellow:

 The first 4 prerequisites come with Anaconda, but Scipy might need updating.
 The nedCDF4 package can be installed if there is interest in importing weather data from netCDF files.
 To update Scipy and install netCDF4 using Conda, the following code is used:

 ```
 $ conda install "scipy>=1.0"